 During nightly build, esc is built and invoked.
 The invocation uses the preprocessor installed on the system.
 First, it tries /usr/bin/cpp.
 If that doesn't exist, it tries /usr/lib/cpp.
 It is entirely reasonable for a distro to put something in /usr/bin/cpp that's not compatible with what esc expects (e.g., gcc's cpp).
 (Note, illumos-gate ships nothing to either location. /usr/lib/cpp is delivered by pkg:/developer/macro/cpp on OI.)

 The quick fix may be as easy as changing esc to only use /usr/lib/cpp.

-Updated by Jim Klimov over 3 years ago
+Updated by Jim Klimov about 7 years ago